Knowledge Graph Augmented Large Language Models for Disease Prediction: Abstract

 \section{Abstract}

-Electronic health records (EHRs) enable powerful clinical prediction models but typically offer only coarse, post hoc explanations that are difficult to use in patient-level decision making.
-To address this gap, we propose a knowledge graph (KG)-guided chain-of-thought (CoT) framework that produces clinically grounded reasoning for visit-level disease prediction in MIMIC-III.
-We map ICD-9 codes to PrimeKG, mine disease-specific relevant nodes and reasoning paths, and use these KG paths as scaffolds to generate temporally consistent CoT explanations, retaining only samples whose conclusions match observed outcomes.
-We then fine-tune lightweight LLaMA-3.1-Instruct-8B and Gemma-7B models under two resulting training cohorts (400 and 1{,}000 index visits from MIMIC-III).
-On ten PrimeKG-mapped diseases and small training cohorts, our models outperform strong classical baselines, achieving AUROC of approximately 0.66--0.70 and macro-AUPR of 0.40--0.47.
-Models transfer zero-shot to the CRADLE cohort without any additional fine-tuning, improving accuracy from roughly 0.40--0.51 to 0.72--0.77, and blinded clinician evaluation shows a consistent preference for KG-guided CoT in terms of clarity, relevance, and correctness.
+Electronic health records (EHRs) support strong clinical prediction but often provide coarse, post hoc explanations that are hard to use for patient-level decisions.
+We propose a knowledge-graph (KG)–guided chain-of-thought (CoT) framework for visit-level disease prediction on MIMIC-III.
+We map ICD-9 codes to PrimeKG, mine disease-relevant nodes and paths, and use these paths to scaffold temporally consistent CoT explanations, retaining only samples whose conclusions match observed outcomes.
+We then fine-tune lightweight LLaMA-3.1-Instruct-8B and Gemma-7B models on two small cohorts (400 and 1,000 index visits) across ten PrimeKG-mapped diseases.
+Our models outperform strong classical baselines, reaching AUROC of 0.66–0.70 and macro-AUPR of 0.40–0.47.
+Without additional training, the models transfer zero-shot to the CRADLE cohort, improving accuracy from 0.40–0.51 to 0.72–0.77.
+Blinded clinicians consistently prefer KG-guided CoT for clarity, relevance, and correctness.
+Code is available at \texttt{https://github.com/JonathanWry/KG-guided-LLM-pipeline}.